seanjams/OAuthTutorial/README.md

 ## Phase 1

 Now for the fun stuff.
 Let's create a file called `server.js` and start a basic express server.
-Put this file in a folder called `backend`.
+Put this file in a new directory called `/backend`, along with `util.js`.

 ``` javascript
 import express from 'express';